Heritage of Carnival

 Heritage and Stories of Carnival

-We celebrate those elders who started Carnival in 1972, those who have worked tirelessly over the years to ensure that Carnival survived and thrived during difficult social, economic and political times and those who have shared their skills and knowledge with younger generations.
+We celebrate those elders who started Carnival in 1972, those who have worked tirelessly over the years to ensure that Carnival survived and thrived during difficult social, economic and political times.
+In addition, we celebrate those who have shared their skills and knowledge with younger generations.
 Manchester Caribbean Carnival would not exist today without them.